RealCataclyptic/Pokemon-TCG-Neo/Mint Assets/ReadMe and Instructions.txt

 This will change the overworld sprite's colors.

-Next, go to SRC -> Home (asm file, not folder) -> Palette119.
+Next, go to SRC -> gfx (asm file, not folder) -> Palette119.
 You will see the following:

 	db 0
 	db 1